Work on Rolls-Royce’s new SUV due in 2018 continues, as evidenced by recent prototype sightings.

 The SUV was originally only code-named the Project Cullinan (the name is shared with the world’s largest diamond, now found on the British Crown Jewels).
-It’s now thought that the SUV will carry the Cullinan name into production.
+However, Rolls-Royce last week finally confirmed that the SUV will carry the Cullinan name into production.

-The next 12 months will be a pivotal one for Rolls-Royce as it will also see the launch of the all-new, eight-generation Phantom.
-The SUV should launch early next year.
-As the spy shots and video confirm, many of the styling cues from the latest Phantom will carry over to the Cullinan.
+This year is proving pivotal for Rolls-Royce as it sees the launch of the all-new, eight-generation Phantom as well as the Cullinan.
+As the spy shots and video confirm, many of the styling cues from the latest Phantom will also feature on the Cullinan.

 The two vehicles will also share a platform, in this case a new aluminum spaceframe architecture that will eventually underpin the entire Rolls-Royce portfolio.
 The SUV will get a shorter but higher riding version of the platform compared to the one in the Phantom.

 Rolls-Royce promises that its SUV will be fully capable when off-road, and that even there it will offer the “magic carpet” ride quality the brand is renowned for.
 This will be due to a newly-developed suspension system the engineers are pioneering for the SUV.

 It’s too early to talk specs but you can bet on the 6.75-liter twin-turbocharged V-12 that debuted in the Phantom being fitted to the Cullinan.
 It delivers a peak 563 horsepower and 664 pound-feet of torque in the sedan and we expect something similar for the SUV.